Horrid Henry Tricks the Tooth Fairy: Horrid Henry's Wedding

 Horrid Henry's cousin, Prissy Polly, is marrying Pimply Paul.
 Henry has been chosen to be a pageboy, along with Perfect Peter, his brother.
 First, Henry's family has trouble with Henry's pageboy clothes as they are too "tight".
 Second, they have trouble with Henry going to the wedding and they drag him into the car to go.
 Worse still, they are caught in the middle of a thunderstorm.
 They arrive at the wedding later than everybody.
-While the priest says all the holy blessings and promises, Henry pretends he is a famous chef who is tossing pancakes, only that he is tossing the wedding rings.
-When the rings (which Henry lost) are needed, Henry gives them a toy pirate ring.
-Afterwards, when everyone takes photos, Henry jumps in at the last moment and makes horrible faces.
+While the priest says all the holy blessings and promises, Henry pretends to be a chef tossing pancakes, only he is tossing the wedding rings.
+When the rings are needed (which Henry accidentally loses), Henry gives them a toy pirate ring.
+Afterwards, when everyone takes wedding photos, Henry jumps in at the last moment and makes rude faces.
 A while later, during the reception, while everyone is eating their lunch, Henry secretly eats the wedding cake but Pimply Paul catches him.
 While Paul is chasing Henry, he leaps and lands into the cake.
 Henry's entire family thinks it's weird that there is no wedding cake...except for Henry!

 Moody Margaret Moves In

-Moody Margaret is going to move into Henry's house for two weeks.
-His room is also given to Margaret and he has to sleep in Perfect Peter's room.
+Moody Margaret moves into Henry's house for two weeks while her parents go on holiday.
+His room is given to Margaret, leaving him to sleep in Perfect Peter's room.
 When Margaret arrives, she immediately orders everyone to do spring cleaning.
-After that, everyone has dinner and Margaret consistently gets Henry into trouble.
+After that, Margaret consistently gets Henry into trouble during dinner.
 At bedtime, Margaret booby traps Henry's bed and stresses his parents by complaining.
-In the morning, Margaret blasts everyone out of bed with the noise from her trumpet, screams at the top of her voice to Mum and forces her to make breakfast for her.
-She found Henry's secret biscuits and crisps and ate every single one.
-On Wednesday, Margaret bans everyone from playing tapes because it disturbs her.
-One Thursday, Margaret stops Henry from singing as it disturbs her.
-On Friday, she makes Henry stop breathing for a while as it disturbs her.
-Henry gets fed up and devises a plan to get rid of her.
-He calls Margaret's parents to come at once from their holiday as Margaret is in an emergency.
-His plan works and Margaret's gone but Peter tells Mum and Dad what Henry did.
-Henry prepares for his punishment when Mum just simply says to him, "Go to your room." and Henry thinks that sweeter words were never spoken due to being kept from his room for 6 days.
+In the morning, Margaret wakes everyone up with her trumpet and forces Mum to make breakfast for her.
+Additionally, Margaret finds and eats Henry's secret biscuits and crisps, and bans everyone from playing tapes, singing and even breathing just because it annoys her.
+Finally having had enough, Henry devises a plan to get rid of her.
+He calls Margaret's parents to come home at once from their holiday, claiming that Margaret is in an emergency.
+The plan works and Margaret is eventually sent home, but Peter reveals to Mum and Dad what Henry did, having heard him over the telephone.
+Rather than punish Henry for his actions, however, Mum just simply sends him to his room.
+Henry believes that sweeter words are never spoken.